laravel/spark-docs/faq.md

 Spark is not designed to be integrated into existing applications.
 Spark is designed for new applications.

 <a name="move-from-satis-to-path"></a>
-### How to move from a satis-based installation to composer path repository?
+### How do I transition from a Satis-based installation to a local installation?

-First you need to follow the [installation instructions](https://spark.laravel.com/docs/4.0/installation) for the "Spark Installer" package, once you're done register a new token using the `register` command:
+First, follow the [installation instructions](https://spark.laravel.com/docs/4.0/installation) for the "Spark Installer" package.
+Once the package has been installed, register your API token using the `register` command.
+If you do not have an API token, it can be generated from your Spark account dashboard on this website:

     spark register token-value

-Next you need to copy the spark directory from `vendor/laravel/spark` to `/spark`, so it resides in the root directory of your project.

-Now you need to change Spark version in your composer.json:
+Next, you should copy the Spark source directory from `vendor/laravel/spark` to `/spark` so that it resides in the root directory of your project.
+Once you have copied the files, you need to change the Spark dependency version in your `composer.json` file to `@dev`:

     "laravel/spark": "@dev",

-And also update composer.json to find the package using the path repository:
+Finally, update your `composer.json` file to use a `path` repository for Spark.
+Once this has been completed, run the `composer update` command:

     "repositories": [
         {